 8. Pictaculous

 If graphic design doesn’t come easy to you, it can be difficult to know which colors go together.
-This can make it very difficult to create professional-looking graphics, even using the tools outlined in this post.
+This can make it very difficult to create professional-looking graphics, even using the visual marketing tools outlined in this post.

 Pictaculous takes all the guesswork out of the color selection process.
 Simply upload the image you want to use, and it will spit out the exact color scheme of your photo.
 It will also suggest additional color palettes you can use…hex codes and all!